Home Savings Guide: A Guide to Savings Opportunities, Rebates and Tax Credits for Renters and Homeowners

-For the 2016 tax year, you can also take a deduction for mortgage insurance premiums, an insurance you’re required to purchase if your mortgage loan exceeds 80 percent of the value of your property.
+For the 2016 tax year, you can also take a deduction for mortgage insurance premiums, insurance you’re required to purchase if your mortgage loan exceeds 80 percent of the value of your property.
 Tax laws change all the time, though, so you’ll need to double-check that this and other tax breaks are still available in subsequent years.

 If you itemize deductions, you can also deduct real estate taxes on your income taxes, and if you work from home, you can take a home office deduction.
 However, please note important rules and restrictions regarding this home office deduction.
-For example, the rule requires that the space remains solely used and exclusively for managing your business or conducting work.
+For example, the rule requires that space remains solely used and exclusively for managing your business or conducting work.
 Therefore, read the full requirements and ensure you meet them.

 Stop Wasteful Spending

 Avoid wasteful spending such as splurging on furnishings that you really don’t need or have room for.
 For instance, if you have the time to maintain your lawn and landscaping, do it yourself rather than hiring a landscaping service.
 However, if your time is better spent elsewhere and it’s in your budget, by all means, outsource.

 New homeowners should also plan for saving a certain amount of money each month for unforeseen circumstances.
 Even if you have adequate insurance coverage, you’ll be responsible for paying a deductible if you file a homeowner’s insurance claim.
 You may also encounter issues that aren’t covered by your homeowner’s insurance, so it’s a good idea to have an emergency fund you can tap into if needed.

 If you’ve purchased a property that has not had a home energy audit, having a professional perform an energy checkup is one of the most effective ways to reduce your home energy costs.
 An energy audit will include inspection of many areas of your home to identify potential energy-sapping problems such as:

 - Efficiency problems with heating and cooling systems